 \section{Problem Setting}

-\paragraph{Safe learning formulation} \looseness=-1 The dynamics of robotic systems can generally be described as an ordinary differential equation (ODE) of the form $\Dot{\vx} = \vf(\vx, \vu)$ where $\vu \in \setU \subset \R^{d_u}$ is the control signal and $\vx \in \setX \subset \R^{d_x}$ is the generalized robot state.
+\paragraph{Safe learning formulation} \looseness=-1 The dynamics of robotic systems can generally be described as an ordinary differential equation (ODE) of the form $\Dot{\vs} = \vf(\vs, \vu)$ where $\vu \in \setU \subset \R^{d_u}$ is the control signal and $\vs \in \setS \subset \R^{d_s}$ is the state of the robot.
 Due to the reality gap, disparities can arise between the real-world dynamics and the dynamics model $\vf$.
-This often results in a significant divergence between the behaviors of models and actual real-world systems, thereby making the control of intricate and highly dynamic entities like quadrupeds particularly challenging.
+This often results in a significant divergence between the behaviors of models and actual real-world systems, thereby making the control of intricate and highly dynamic systems like quadrupeds particularly challenging.

 A common solution to this problem is using a feedback policy to rectify the model inaccuracies.
-Given a desired input signal $\vu^*$, desired state $\vx^*$, and true system state $\vx$, we formulate a parameterized feedback controller in the form $\vu = \pi_{\vtheta}(\vu^*, \vx^*, \vx)$ that steers $\vx$ to closely align with $\vx^*$.
+Given a desired input signal $\vu^*$, desired state $\vs^*$, and true system state $\vs$, we formulate a parameterized feedback control policy in the form $\vu = \pi_{\vtheta}(\vu^*, \vs^*, \vs)$ that steers $\vs$ to closely align with $\vs^*$.
 The parameters $\vtheta$ are picked to minimize the tracking error.
-A common example of such a feedback policy is PD control, where $\vu = \vu^* + \vtheta [(\vx^*-\vx)^{\top}, (\Dot{\vx}^* - \Dot{\vx})^{\top}]^{\top}$, where $\vtheta \in \R^{d_u \times 2d_x}$ corresponds to the controller gains.
+A common example of such a feedback policy is PD control, where $\vu = \vu^* + \vtheta (\vs^*-\vs)$, where $\vtheta \in \R^{d_u \times d_s}$ corresponds to the controller gains.
 Typically, choosing the parameters $\vtheta$ involves a heuristic process, requiring experimental iterations with the physical hardware.
 However, such interactions can be unpredictably risky and could possibly cause damage to the hardware.

 In this work, we formalize the tuning process as a constrained optimization problem: